 Of course, you can always have a great MVP and transform it directly into the product without so many changes if your customers are happy :)

-Most of the times, as a startup, your first product will be an MVP.
-Yet, you still have to deliver a great product with a scalable architecture so your product won’t crash once you grow — that would be a very painful moment for you and you do not want it!
-So here we are, to make sure that we get you covered on how to make your MVP as stunning as one can have in just 6 easy steps.
+Most of the time, as a startup, your first product will be an MVP.
+Yet, you still have to deliver a great product with a scalable architecture so your product won’t crash once you grow.
+That would be a very painful moment for you and you do not want it!
+So here we are, to make sure that we get you covered on how to build your MVP into a stunning product in just 6 easy steps.

 In this stage, it is very important that you answer 2 questions: What problem is my product solving and for whom?